AI CODE REVIEW

 • Identify trust boundaries

-• Predict potential abuse paths
+• And predict potential abuse paths

 Used right, these tools help shape where your secure code reviews need to go deep, especially in high-risk modules.